 “While many vendors are talking about bringing automation to their supply chain planning and inventory optimization software, One Network has customers that are live – using the capabilities and extracting value from the technology.”

 – Seth Lippincott, Analyst, Nucleus Research

-On Thursday May 2nd, Seth Lippincott of Nucleus Research, and Geoff Annesley of One Network, will be hosting a webinar, Enabling the Autonomous Supply Chain.
-They will explain how a leading global company is using AI to manage and optimize its supply chain.
-Seth will apply the Nucleus Research value-based methodology to explore the company’s challenges, the approach they took, and the results they achieved.
-Geoff will explain the network and autonomous digital agents underlying those results.
-Together they will cover:
+Recently, Seth Lippincott of Nucleus Research, and Geoff Annesley of One Network Enterprises, discussed, this topic, you can watch the video here: Enabling the Autonomous Supply Chain.
+They explain how a leading global company is using AI to manage and optimize its supply chain.
+Seth applies the Nucleus Research value-based methodology to explore the company’s challenges, the approach they took, and the results they achieved.
+Geoff explains the network and the autonomous digital agents that drive those impressive results.
+Other topics they cover:

 - The five stages of supply chain maturity

 - How the new multi-enterprise network approach differs from the traditional approach, and why it delivers more value, faster

 - How network approaches enable better optimization and automation of supply chains